NIH Leave Guide for Civilian Employees

 - Advance sick leave is not granted if it is considered likely that the employee will not return to duty for a sufficient period of time to repay the advanced leave; e.g., anticipated retirement or separation.

-- Advance sick leave is liquidated automatically as sick leave is accrued each pay period, but repayment is not required when separation is because of death, approved disability retirement, or optional retirement if accompanied by medical documentation supporting inability to work.
+- Advance sick leave is liquidated automatically as sick leave is accrued each pay period, but repayment is not required when separation is because of death, approved disability retirement, or optional retirement or resignation, if accompanied by medical documentation supporting inability to work.

 - An employee who is separated, for reasons other than the above, while indebted for advance sick leave must refund the amount due or have the amount owed deducted from any monies due to the employee.
 For example, the indebtedness may be charged against available annual leave, repaid from earned salary, or repaid from retirement contributions.